-(i) a computer program which is embodied in a machine or product and which cannot be copied during the ordinary operation or use of the machine or product; or
+(i) a computer program which is embodied in a machine or product and which cannot be copied during the ordinary operation or use of the machine or product; or vision of chapter 9 of this title.

 (ii) a computer program embodied in or used in conjunction with a limited purpose computer that is designed for playing video games and may be designed for other purposes.